 - Chinese wheat noodles (without egg)

-- Step 1 Begin with preparing the red onion, brown mushrooms, asparagus, zucchini, tomato, potatoes, and cabbage.
+- Step 1 Begin with preparing the onion, mushrooms, zucchini, tomato, potatoes, and cabbage.

 - Step 2 In a non-stick pan/wok on medium heat, add the oil and the roasted black bean paste allowing it to fry for about 30 seconds.
-After, set the black bean paste to the side.
+Set the black bean paste to the side.

-- Step 3 In the same pan, add the red onions and mushrooms.
-After a couple minutes, add the rest of the vegetables, sugar, and salt.
-Top it off with enough water to cover the top of the vegetables (about 3-4 cups).
-Add the cornstarch slurry once the sauce begins to become bubbly.
+- Step 3 In the same pan, add the onions and mushrooms.
+After a couple minutes, add the rest of the vegetables, sugar, salt, and black bean paste.
+Stir fry for 5 minutes and mix well until the vegetables are covered in the black bean paste.
+Top it off with enough water to cover the top of the vegetables.
+Slowly pour in the cornstarch slurry once the sauce begins to boil.
+Turn the heat down to a simmer.

-- Step 4 Meanwhile the vegetables are cooking, boil the Chinese wheat noodles according to the package.
-It usually take about 5 minutes.
+- Step 4 While the vegetables are cooking, boil the Chinese wheat noodles according to the package.
+It usually takes about 5 minutes.

 - Step 5 While the noodles are boiling, prep the cucumbers and green onions.